squarism/squarism.github.io/_posts/2015-04-19-running-docker-registry.markdown

     FATA[0000] Error response from daemon: v1 ping attempt failed with error: Get https://hostname:5000/v1/_ping: tls: oversized record received with length 20527.
 If this private registry supports only HTTP or HTTPS with an unknown CA certificate, please add `--insecure-registry hostname:5000` to the daemon's arguments.
 In the case of HTTPS, if you have access to the registry's CA certificate, no need for the flag; simply place the CA certificate at /etc/docker/certs.d/hostname:5000/ca.crt

 This is like your browser warning message on a unknown self-signed cert.
 But how do we add an exception?
 The official [boot2docker docs](https://github.com/boot2docker/boot2docker) have an answer but I have an addition.
 Add the port number to the hostname.
-If you server is called `bleep` then add `bleep:5000` to the boot2docker image file at `/var/lib/boot2docker/profile`
+If your server is called `bleep` then add `bleep:5000` to the boot2docker image file at `/var/lib/boot2docker/profile`

 {% highlight bash %}
 # on your mac